-The TechnegasTM segment is a supplier of diagnostic equipment and consumables used by physicians in the detection of pulmonary embolism and a distributor of products to the diagnostic imaging sector.
+The Technegas segment is a supplier of diagnostic equipment and consumables used by physicians in the detection of pulmonary embolism.
+Distribution of third party products to the diagnostic imaging sector commenced during the current financial year.

 The Molecular Imaging segment will produce radiopharmaceuticals to be used by physicians in the detection of cancer, neurological disorders and cardiac disease.